WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 **9.11.x**
 Updated Solution Packager to SDK 9.1.0.13
+Updated Check Solution Task to allow checking based on specific rules and exclude files/patterns from checks

 For more information on changes between versions, check the commits and releases on GitHub